Fighting over the will?

-At Daley Zucker, our trained estate mediators, Attorneys Patricia Carey Zucker and Vicky Ann Trimmer, can walk you through the estate mediation process with ease.
+At Daley Zucker, LLC, our trained estate mediators, Attorneys Patricia Carey Zucker and Vicky Ann Trimmer, can walk you through the estate mediation process with ease.
 If you would like to explore estate mediation to preserve family relationships, resolve conflicts amicably and save on legal fees, the first step is a conversation with our legal team.

 How It Works

 Mediation is an opportunity for the parties to develop resolutions to the legal and often factual disagreements between parties, with the aid of an experienced mediator.
 Mediation can be used before or even during a court-filed action.
 A new procedure in Pennsylvania Orphan Court matters, Mediation has been used in civil legal proceedings for decades, with impressive results.

 Mediation is voluntary and can only be used if both parties agree.
 The costs of Mediation are paid by the parties and are generally less than litigation; however, there must be good faith between the parties in order to achieve a workable and effective resolution to the Orphan Court matter at hand.